tawi1/DotsTrafficCity/docs/source/trafficPreset.rst

 Entity Conversion
 ----------------

-Make sure, that `TrafficCarEntityPoolBakerRef` on the subscene has the correct preset.
+Make sure, that `TrafficCarEntityPoolBakerRef` in the subscene has the correct preset.
 Read more about :ref:`config syncronization <configSync>`.

 	.. image:: /images/entities/trafficCar/howTo/Step6.png